sclevine/jasmine-jsreporter/README.md

 # Jasmine JS-Reporter

+(Modified with gross hack to work with jasmine 2.0.0 - please use detro/jasmine-jsreporter instead)

 This is a Jasmine Reporter, designed to simplify the extraction of test results from the Page.
 It's tailored with _Test Reporting Automation_ in mind.